cvdabbeele/cloudOneOnAWS/README.md

 ### Demo Scenario##
 For the demo scenario, see [howToDemo.md](howToDemo.md) <br />

+<br /><br />
 ## Suspend / Tear down
 ```
 $ ./down.sh
 ```
-Unfortunately it is (currently) not possible to *suspend* the environment.  <br />
+Unfortunately it is (currently) not possible to *suspend* the environment.
-- (One cannot set the number of EKS nodes to 0 and if we top an EKS worker node (EC2) then EKS spins up a new one because we have set a minimum level).
+- One cannot set the number of EKS nodes to 0.
+- Also if we top an EKS worker node (which is an E2 instance) then EKS spins up a new one because we have set a required minimum number of nodes.

-To avoid exessive costs when not using the demo environment, tear-down the environment.
-The ./down.sh script will delete the EKS cluster, the EC2 instances, Cloudformation Stacks, Roles, VPCs, Subnets, S3buckets,....
+To avoid excessive costs when not using the demo environment, tear-down the environment.
+The ./down.sh script will delete the EKS cluster, the EC2 instances, Cloudformation Stacks, Roles, VPCs, Subnets, S3buckets,....  <br/>
 The Cloud9 EC2 instance will stop, but remain available for later.

 To start the enviroment again, simply reconnect to the Cloud9 environment and run **./up.sh**  This will redeploy everything from scratch